iw6/graphical/README.md

 # graphical
 Raspberry Pi, SenseAir CO2 sensor or MightyOhm geiger counter.
 Graphical representation of (nearly) real time data acquisition + logging.
 Room.png shows CO2 levels in a bedroom overnight and the exquisite sensitivity of SenseAir.
+Geiger.png shows backgroung radiation data from serial communication with MightyOhm monitor and RPi.
+These programs will work with other computers using FTI Friend USB connector and modifing the script as outlined in geiger.py.